OfficeDev/TrainingContent/O3654/O3654-4 Native Android Development with Office 365 APIs/02 Active Directory Authentication Library/hands-on-lab.md

     ![](img/0000_create_new_project.png)

-02. Fill out the new project wizard, selecting the following:
+02. Fill out the new project wizard according the screenshots below:

-    * Phone and Tablet
-    * API 23: Android 6.0 (Marshmallow)
-    * Empty Activity

     ![](img/0005_create_new_project_form.png)
     ![](img/0010_create_new_project_form_2.png)